Recurrence formula for some higher order evolution equations: Introduction

 is assumed to exist as a two-parameter $C^0$-semigroup.
 Let $k$ be a positive integer.
 For a given solution $u(t)$ in a fixed interval $t \in [0, T]$, much attention is paid to find high order evolution equations

 which is satisfied by exactly the same $u(t) = U(t,s) u_s$ of the first order evolution equation, and therefore by the evolution operator $U(t,s)$.
 According to the preceding results \cite{17iwata-1,17iwata-3,20iwata-3}, a set of operators $\{ A_k(t) \}_{0 \le t \le T}$ is represented by the logarithm of operators (for historical milestones of logarithm of operators under the sectorial assumption, see \cite{94boyadzhiev,03hasse,06hasse,69nollau,00okazawa-1,00okazawa-2}).
-Meanwhile, abstract representations of Cole-Hopf transform \cite{51cole,50hopf} and the Miura transform \cite{68miura} have been obtained by the logarithmic representation of operators \cite{19iwata-2,20iwata-1}, which are associated with $A_1$ and $A_2$ in a Banach space, respectively.
-The purpose of this paper is to present a method of profiling the $k$-th order operator $A_k(t)$ within a mathematical recurrence relation.
-In the mathematical procedure the logarithmic representation \cite{17iwata-1} plays an indispensable role.
+On the other hand, abstract representations of Cole-Hopf transform \cite{51cole,50hopf} and the Miura transform \cite{68miura} have been obtained by the logarithmic representation of operators \cite{19iwata-2,20iwata-1}, and they are to be unified in one recurrence formula.
+In the recurrence formula, the Cole-Hopf transform corresponds to the first order relation, and the Miura transform to the second order relation.

-In this paper, by generalizing the logarithmic representation (for its physical applications, see \cite{19iwata-1,18iwata-2, 22iwata-1}) providing nonlinear transforms, recursive relations between the solutions of first order evolution equations and those of $k$-th order evolution equations are shown.
-It is equivalent to find out unknown $k$-th order operator $A_k(t)$ from the first order operator $A_1(t)$, where both operators are associated with the same solution $u(t)$.
-In the recurrence formula, the Cole-Hopf transfer corresponds to the first order relation, and the Miura transform to the second order relation.
+In this paper, by generalizing the logarithmic representation (for its physical applications, see \cite{19iwata-1,18iwata-2, 22iwata-1}) providing nonlinear transforms, a relation between the solutions of first order evolution equations and second order evolution equations is generalized to a general $k$-th order relation.
+It is equivalent to profile unknown $k$-th order operator $A_k(t)$ from the first order operator $A_1(t)$.
+That is to say the presented recurrence formula brings about a kind of unification inside unbounded operator theory.